mvolkmann/blog/src/dart.md

 They are first class which means they can be assigned variables, passed to other functions, and returned from other functions.

-Functions have the following syntax:
+Named function definitions have the following syntax:

 ````dart
 return-type fn-name(parameter-list) {